top of page

 📌 5.
 Flexible Working

-Flexible work arrangements can significantly contribute to workforce continuity.
-Hotel managers should consider implementing such arrangements where feasible.
+Consider implementing flexible work arrangements where feasible.
+This can significantly contribute to workforce continuity.

 📌 6.
 Implement a Handover Plan